wxWidgets/website/develop/coding-guidelines/index.md

 explanatory comments.
 When using C style comments do _not_ use any intermediate asterisks to make the comments easier to reformat.

+Please always put a space after the beginning of a C++ comment, e.g. use `// Whatever` instead of `//Whatever`.

 Notice that wxWidgets does _not_ use Doxygen style comments (`/** ... */` or
 `///`) in its sources, these comments are only used in the special interface headers from which the API documentation is generated.